carsonxie/My-LeetCode-Journey/notes/22_Generate Parentheses.md

-1.using recursion
+1.using recursion\
-  1.1 things to check at each recursion: l, r remaning
+1.1 things to check at each recursion: l, r remaning.

 2. write the generate barckets process as growing a binary tree. the root is valid barcket satrt '(', at each left , right child your can add '(' or ')'